 Edible Science Experiment for Kids!

 Kids are natural scientists.
-From babyhood, in fact, they are always putting hypotheses to the test.
-When I throw my spoon on the floor, I think Mommy will pick it up.
-I’ll test it!
-Or, When I get too close to the stairs, Daddy will pick me up.
-I’ll test it!
+Beginning at babyhood, they are always putting hypotheses to the test.
+When they throw their spoon on the floor, they think Mommy will probably pick it up.
+Or, When they get too close to the stairs, Daddy might pick me up.
 As they grow older, it’s no different.
 They are always testing and learning.

 Channel that scientific curiosity by making your own geodes in a fun kitchen experiment!